RubyLearning/blog/content/post/2007/04/02/interview-bruce-tate.md

 ---
-title: "Interview: Bruce Tate"
-author: "Satish Talim"
+author: Satish Talim
-date: 2007-04-02
-layout: post
 categories:
 - rails
 - ruby
+date: 2007-04-02
+layout: post
+title: 'Interview: Bruce Tate'
 ---

 (This interview appeared before on 15th Aug.
 2006 on the PuneRuby blog).

 Java is no longer the answer to every software development problem.